 • This is done to generate maximum returns on the risk taken.

 • The return generation works in a way that when valuations are high, the funds reduce equity allocation and shift towards the safety of debt.

 • This reduces the market risk, and when valuations stabilize, they shift to equity.
 Thus, such kind of investment can work well in the Covid-19 era because of risk-adjusted returns.

 4. EPF (Employees’ Provident Fund)

-Under the Employees’ Provident Fund, the employee has to pay specific contribution towards EPF account.
-The employer too contributes an equal contributes an equal amount.
-EPF contribution for employee and employer stands at 10% of the dearness allowance and basic wage for all class of establishments under EPF & MP Act, 1952.
+Under the Employees’ Provident Fund, the employee has to pay a specific contribution towards the EPF account.
+The employer too contributes an equal amount.
+EPF contribution for employees and employers stands at 10% of the dearness allowance and basic wage for all classes of establishments under EPF & MP Act, 1952.

-• Members are allowed to take non-refundable advances from respective accounts to fulfil financial emergencies because of coronavirus-induced lockdown.
+• Members are allowed to take non-refundable advances from respective accounts to fulfill financial emergencies because of coronavirus-induced lockdown.

 • The claims will be settled within 3 days.
-You can request only once for advance to fight COVID-19 pandemic.
+You can request only once in advance to fight the COVID-19 pandemic.

 • You can withdraw up to 3 months of basic salary and DA.
 Or you can even withdraw up to 75% of the account’s credit balance, whichever is lower.